AmoebeLabs/swiss-army-knife-card/README.md

 It is a card with lots of possibilities, fully YAML based, and requires the [user to design a card][sak-how-to-design-your-card]!
 What you can make is only limited by the 17 provided tools and your own imagination.

+The 3rd Release Candidate will have support for layout templates, which makes using predefined cards much easier.
+The [30 functional card examples](https://swiss-army-knife-card-manual.amoebelabs.com/design/example-set-functional-cards/) will be made available as layout templates for easy use and integration.

 Remember that this custom card will is a public release candidate as of June/July 2022!

 Check https://swiss-army-knife-card-manual.amoebelabs.com/ for the documentation!